KomailKhan/K-Phish/README.md

-# T-Phish
+# K-Phish

-## About T-Phish :
+## About K-Phish :

-T-Phish is agreat and very usfull phishing tool for Mobile User.
+K-Phish is agreat and very usfull phishing tool for Mobile User.
 This is a modifyed Tool

 ### Installation and usage guide
 ```